dc232/Google_test_task/README.md

 2. The project comes with 2 executable files, one called runme and the other Ansible
      1. The runme file
           - Checks that Teraform is installed
-          - Provisions the SSH Keys needed to acess the instances over the exsternal IP address
+          - Provisions the SSH Keys needed to access the instances over the external IP address
-          - Creates a self signed certifcate for use with the load balancer
+          - Creates a self-signed certificate for use with the load balancer
           - Uses the Variable ```COMPUTED_IP_ADDRESS_FROM_TERRAFORM_TFSTATE``` to grab the IP address of the Global load balancer so that it can be used in the forwarding rules

      1. The runme file also executes the Ansible file to install